b38tn1k/b38tn1k.github.io/_posts/2022-09-08-blocks-explained.markdown

 <iframe class='embeddedblocks' style="width:100%; zoom:1.0; height:400px; overflow: hidden;"  scrolling="no" src="{{ site.url }}/WIP/#tutorialData"></iframe>
 </div>

-Blocks and Variables can be renamed by clicking on the title of the related Set block.
+(functionality temporarily removed) ~~Blocks and Variables can be renamed by clicking on the title of the related Set block.~~

 # Under The Hood
 UBT uses an indexed node graph to create processes.